toujou/toujou-v2-prototypes/README.md

 - `npm run deploy:full` build and deploy to github
 - `npm run test` run the js tests

-## How to create a new webcomponent
+## How to create a new webcomponent [DEPRECATED: we should use the ui-components package!!!]
 1. Create a new component folder inside `src`, like `toujou-example`
 2. Create the `.ts` file for your component, like `toujou-example.ts`
 3. Create the component